CFB Goose Bay: 1983 – The Space Shuttle Enterprise visits

 In 1983, a NASA Boeing 747 transport aircraft carrying the Space Shuttle Enterprise landed at CFB Goose Bay to refuel on its way to a European tour where the prototype shuttle was then displayed in France and the United Kingdom.
 This was the first time that a U.S. Space Shuttle ever "landed" outside the United States.

 1988 – Long-range radar closure

 In 1988, the Pinetree Line radar site (Melville Air Station) adjacent to CFB Goose Bay was closed.

 Post-Cold War history

 1990 – Gulf War

-Goose Bay experienced a significant increase in traffic volume from USAF Military Airlift Command (MAC) during August 1990 due to Operation Desert Storm.
+Goose Bay experienced a significant increase in traffic volume from USAF Military Airlift Command (MAC) during August 1990 due to Operation Desert Shield and Operation Desert Storm.
 At one point, MAC flights arrived at an average rate of two per hour; the normal rate was two to three per month.
 Part of the increase may have been driven by Hurricane Bertha, which occurred at the same time.
 The USAF deployed additional personnel to the base to assist managing the increased volume.
 Overall, operations proceeded smoothly as it resembled previous high-volume airlifts like Exercise Reforger.